Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 In addition to checking lists, financial institutions need to query customers when an activity or transaction requires greater due diligence.
 For example, a large deposit of cash into an account could prompt a bank to ask the depositor to verify the source of the money.
 While this may annoy customers who aren't doing anything wrong, the process is necessary to identify those who are up to mischief.

 KYC is a cornerstone of any AML compliance program.
-Designating an AML compliance officer, creating internal policies and anti money laundering procedures, and continuously training employees are other elements of a good compliance program, as well as hiring an outside source to independently evaluate the program from time to time.
+Designating an AML compliance officer, creating internal policies and AML procedures, and continuously training employees are other elements of a good compliance program, as well as hiring an outside source to independently evaluate the program from time to time.

 Compliance with industry best practices and government regulations is not only important for preventing and stopping money laundering, but also for avoiding stiff penalties (and potentially prison time) for failing to do so.
 For example, Nasdaq Stockholm AB fined Swedbank more than $5.1 million in May 2021 for "shortcomings in the bank's anti-money laundering controls between December 2016 and February 2019."